Visa Traveler

 South Korea is phasing out issuing sticker visas in passports and instead issuing visas in an online format, called the “Visa Grant Notice”.
 It’s like an eVisa, you need to print it and show it to the immigration at the border.

-Immigrations around the world aren’t aware that South Korea is issuing online visas.
+Immigration officers of other countries may not be aware that South Korea issues online visas.
 Even if they did, they wouldn’t know how to verify the authenticity of those visas.
 As of now, none of the countries on the list below accepts Visa Grant Notices.

 That said, it’s only a matter of time.
 All countries are moving towards online visas these days, so I’m sure immigration around the world will catch up quickly and start accepting South Korean Visa Grant Notices in place of sticker visas.